Denver, Missouri

-Denver is a rural hamlet in southern Worth County, Missouri, United States.
-The population was 39 at the 2010 census.
-Other than two churches, there are no services or any businesses in Denver: a half-block of storefront businesses still standing there are abandoned.
+Denver is a village in southern Worth County, Missouri, United States.
+The population was 32 at the 2020 Census.
+Other than two churches and a post office, there are no services or any businesses in Denver: a half-block of storefront businesses still standing there are abandoned.

 History

 Denver was originally named "Fairview", and under the latter name was laid out in 1849.
 A variant name was "Grant's Hill". and a post office for Grant's Hill was established in 1866.
 The name was changed, again, to Denver in 1872.
 The present name honors James W. Denver, 5th Territorial Governor of Kansas.
+The population in the 1870s was about 300.

 Geography

 Denver is located above the east bank of the East Fork of the Grand River just south of the confluence of Little Rock Creek with the East Fork.
 The community lies along Missouri Route M just over one-half mile north of the Worth-Gentry county line.

 According to the United States Census Bureau, the village has a total area of 0.38 sqmi, all land.